-These were the only mandatory exercises, that you must submit before the deadline.
+This was the only mandatory exercise, that you must submit before the deadline.
 The following exercises are not mandatory; they are not worth any points, and you do not have to submit them.
 However, I highly recommend that you try to solve them for practice, and you are welcome to email me if you have questions about them.
-The solutions will be made available with the solution to the mandatory exercises.
+The solutions will be made available with the solution to the mandatory exercise.

-Exercise 3 An inverse
+Exercise 2 An inverse

-- 1. Use the Euclidean algorithm to determine if 47 is invertible mod 111, and to find its inverse if it is. - 2.
+- 1. Use Euclid's algorithm to determine whether 47 is invertible mod 111, and to find its inverse if it is. - 2.
 Solve the equation $47x \equiv 5 \mod 111$ in $\mathbb{Z}/111\mathbb{Z}$.

-Exercise 4 More inverses
+Exercise 3 More inverses